muratk3n/thirdwave/en/tweets/2020/week19e.md

 ---

 Econ is a different beast of course.
-They are fukked
+They are fukked at every level.

 *2020-5-7 13:11:3*